ibeltagy/ibeltagy.github.io/index.md

 - [7/2023] Promoted to **Lead Research Scientist** at AI2.

 - [7/2023] At ACL, 2023 in Toronto.
 Collaborators are presenting three papers [1](https://arxiv.org/abs/2212.09865), [2](https://aclanthology.org/2023.acl-long.454/), [3](https://arxiv.org/abs/2210.07468).

+- [5/2023] Joined the panel discussion at the [Playground RoboChat event](https://twitter.com/i_beltagy/status/1658504613438558211) to talk about AI and the tradeoff between scale and efficiency.

 - [5/2023] [Rabeeh](https://scholar.google.com/citations?user=buoHMDMAAAAJ&hl=en)'s internship on diffusion is on arxiv.
 [TESS: Text-to-Text Self-Conditioned Simplex Diffusion](https://arxiv.org/abs/2305.08379).